mpekala23/letters-mobile/README.md

 Visit http://localhost:19002/ in your browser and you should see the Metro Bundler page.
 From here you can follow the instructions in your terminal to launch the app with live reloading on your device.
 Hooray, you've successfully installed and run the Ameelio Letters mobile application!

-You should also start the mock backend API with
+You should also start the mock backend API by running

 ```
 node ./mock-api/app.js
 ```

+in a separate terminal from the root directory.

 ## Running the tests